Patrick Joseph McCormick

 Patrick Joseph McCormick (December 10, 1880 – May 18, 1953) was an American prelate of the Roman Catholic Church who served as an auxiliary bishop of the Archdiocese of Washington in the District of Columbia from 1950 to 1953.
 He previously served as rector of Catholic University of America in Washington.

 Early life

 Joseph McCormick was born on December 10, 1880, in Norwich, Connecticut to Daniel J. McCormick and Margaret E. McCormick.
-He attended the parochial school parochial school of St. Patrick's Parish in Norwich along with public schools in that city.
+He attended the parochial school of St. Patrick's Parish in Norwich along with public schools in that city.
 After deciding to become a priest, McCormick in 1899 entered St. Joseph's Seminary in Yonkers, New York.